nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * The recipe name refers to the name of the recipe shown in the displayed recipe list.
 * The quantity **must be a positive integer** between 1 and 1000.
+* Indicating a quantity more than the current quantity deletes the recipe completely from this week's plan.
 * If the same recipe is specified multiple times, only the **last** quantity specified will be used.